Characterizing Solute Segregation and Grain Boundary Energy in a Binary Alloy Phase Field Crystal Model

 On the other hand, the grain boundary energy for high angles is expected to be roughly constant \cite{sutton_interfaces_1995} and dominated by the presence of an undercooled metastable phase between the crystals \cite{Warren20036035}.
 This metastable phase is present throughout the entire grain boundary and so solute segregation might be expected to show a stronger effect for high angle grain boundaries than for low angle grain boundaries.
-Fig.~\ref{fig:Gibbsads} confirms that the degree of solute adsorption, $\Gamma^{ex}_{\psi}$, increases with angle because the larger angles have higher grain boundary energies.
-However, the solute segregation sometimes only decreases grain boundary energy slightly.
-For example, when comparing the various datasets in Fig.~\ref{fig:gbenergy}, we found that for the case of $w=0.088$, the normalized results for $\psi_0=0$ datasets---which are mathematically equivalent to simulating a pure material---are essentially indistinguishable from those of a binary alloy with non-zero $\psi_0$.
+Eq.~\ref{eqGibbsadsPFC2} confirms that the degree of solute adsorption, $\Gamma^{ex}_{\psi}$, increases with angle because the larger angles have higher grain boundary energies.
+Yet for the PFC model with $w=0.088$, the change in grain boundary energy relative to the pure material at the same undercooling is small as indicated in Fig.~\ref{fig:gbenergy}.
+That being said, the grain boundary energy can still undergo large changes with chemical potential changing with temperature, as indicated in Figs.~\ref{fig:Gibbsadsconcener} and ~\ref{fig:segregation_theory} .

-To further demonstrate that the effect of solute segregation on the internal energy of the $w=0.088$ system is small, we solved the linearized form of Eq.~\ref{eqpsievol} in a 1D geometry.
-The geometry consists of two solid regions with an appropriate amplitude for the density oscillations and in between them there is a region of uniformly depressed amplitude, corresponding to an amorphous phase.
-The widths and amplitudes of the amorphous region are chosen to give approximately the correct amount of segregation.
-The change in free energy is found to be less than $10\%$ of the total free energy, which suggests that the effect is small.
-If the degree of solute segregation were larger, this approach would have to be applied iteratively to both fields before inferring that the effect is small.